xyz2tex/svg2tikz/docs/moduleguide.rst

         - ``escape`` -- escape the tex characters (default)
         - ``raw`` -- do not modify the text
    :type t: string
-   :param makings: Marking mode.
+   :param markings: Marking mode.
 Allowed values:

         - ``ignore`` -- No marking (default)
         - ``include`` -- Not implemented